Have You Heard of These 3 Top Myths about Raccoons?

 Before figuring out how to handle the droppings in your attic, you might need to identify what the … Read more »

-Dealing with any type of rodent in your home is cause for stress and frustration.
+Dealing with any type of rodent in your home is a cause for stress and frustration.
 You don’t know how long they’ve been there or how much damage they’ve done, and you may find yourself desperate to get rid of them by any means necessary.
-However, the first thing you need to do before you ever try to handle a nuisance pest is take a breath and think logically about the method you choos… Read more »
+However, the first thing you need to do before you ever try to handle a nuisance pest is take a breath and think log… Read more »

 At the height of summer, it’s quite possible you may have bats living somewhere in your walls or attic.
 At night, especially in Miami, your a/c is probably running.
 The cool air draws bats in and they will likely find solace during the daytime in your walls.
 The insulation tends to keep this area a more stable temperature.